c-bommu/learning_docker/practice/progress.md

           * Learned that containers are effectively read-only.
 While containers can create, update, and delete files, those changes are lost when the container is removed and are isolated to that container.
 Volumes can change this.
      * Regarding container volumes...
           * Learned that volumes provide the ability to connect specific filesystem paths of the container back to the host machine.
 If a directory in the container is mounted, changes in that directory are also seen on the host machine.
 If we mount that same directory across container restarts, we'd see the same files.
-          * There are two main types of volumes: named volumes & anonymous volumes.
+          * There are two main types of volumes: named volumes & bind mounts.
                * I began with first learning about named volumes.
      * To persist data...
           * Learned that with my database being in a single file, if we can persist that file on the host and make it available to the next container, it should be able to pick up where the last one left off.